irfanmohd/NagaroJavaTest/README.md

 # NagaroJavaTest
-Bank Account Statment REST API
+Bank Account Statment REST API Using Java 1.8 + Spring Boot + Spring JDBC+MS Access

 What is this project for?
 The goal of this mini project is to write a simple Spring Rest Services for fetching bank statement based on Date ranges, Amount ranges etc. Through this Rest service, Admin can can access all the services and User only access with out parameters service.More details about the services are described below.
 The request can specify from date and to date (the date range).